PrEP Quick Guide

 What are the most common side effects of oral PrEP medications?

-Oral PrEP medications are generally safe and well tolerated.
+Oral PrEP is generally safe and well tolerated.
 Initial “start-up” symptoms of nausea, flatulence, loose stools/diarrhea, headache, and fatigue are self-limiting and often resolve within the first month.

 Can oral PrEP medications cause liver function test (LFT) abnormalities?

 Routine liver function testing/monitoring is not necessary for people on PrEP, since transaminase elevations were observed infrequently (<2%) in clinical trials.
-As with any concern for potential drug-induced liver injury, however, asymptomatic persons with LFT values < 3x ULN may be continued on medication with close monitoring.
+As with any concern for potential drug-induced liver injury, however, asymptomatic persons who experience up to a 3-fold LFT increase from baseline after oral PrEP initiation may be continued on medication with close monitoring.
 People with elevated LFTs should be evaluated as clinically indicated for possible hepatotoxin exposure (e.g., acetaminophen, alcohol, certain supplements) and/or other causes (e.g., viral hepatitis).
 In rare circumstances involving significant LFT abnormalities, and if no other explanation is identified, oral PrEP discontinuation may be considered in discussion with the patient.

-What are the most common side effects from injectable PrEP (i.e., LA-CAB)?
+What are the most common side effects from injectable PrEP (i.e., LA-CAB or LEN)?

-Are there any major toxicities associated with injectable PrEP (i.e., LA-CAB)?
+Are there any major toxicities associated with injectable PrEP (i.e., LA-CAB or LEN)?

-HIV PrEP does not prevent the acquisition of other STIs, therefore people receiving PrEP should undergo regular STI screening.
+HIV PrEP does not prevent the acquisition of other STIs, therefore people receiving PrEP should undergo regular STI screening and vaccination when indicated.
+Additional preventive options such as doxyPEP may also be of benefit for some people on PrEP (see below).

-Can PrEP medications be prescribed to people with chronic HBV infection (i.e., reactive HBsAg)?
+Can PrEP be prescribed to people with chronic HBV infection (i.e., reactive HBsAg)?

 Does PrEP prevent HBV infection?